 The Selection Official may consider the technical merit, the Federal Consensus Board's recommendations, program policy factors, and the amount of funds available in arriving at selections for this FOA.

 VI.
 AWARD ADMINISTRATION INFORMATION

 A. ANTICIPATED NOTICE OF SELECTION AND AWARD DATES

-EERE anticipates notifying applicants selected for negotiation of award by 08/04/2015 and making awards by 09/30/15.
+EERE anticipates notifying applicants selected for negotiation of award by the end of FY2015 and making awards in the 1st Quarter of FY2016.